Updated: Jun 24, 2022

 We’ve seen many creative solutions arise, whether it is accommodating alternate in-person courses, shifting rapidly to online, or seeking out hybrid delivery modalities at a faster rate in the last year than ever before.
 While it is not clear that one modality is superior to the other, what can be seen is that the best way to support academic outcomes is generating active learning communities both inside and outside the classroom.

 Yellowdig recognizes that many students do not truly engage in a discussion with their peers through traditional discussion boards, which only further constrains relationship building and effective communication.
 These two aspects are intrinsic to successful learning, which is why our platform was created to build that human bridge.
 For Yellowdig, learning should not just happen inside the classroom, but outside the classroom as well.
+Learn how it works here.

 Want to talk more about building learning communities in your classrooms?
 The Yellowdig Client Success team is comprised of former teachers who now support the development of healthy communities in online, hybrid, and in person classes.